June 16, 2017

 “Doesn’t having a capital campaign negatively impact annual stewardship?”
 This question is one of the most frequently asked by churches anticipating a capital drive.

-Nancy continues, “ECF helped us to create a culture of real transparency.
+She continues, “The process helped us create a culture of real transparency.
 Today, our parishioners are confident; they appreciate knowing what it takes to do what God is calling us to do.
 I think of the passage from Deuteronomy (15:10): “Give generously to Him and do so without a grudging heart; then because of this the Lord your God will bless you in all your work and in everything you put our hand to.”
 I think of several individuals who have more than doubled their personal gifts to our church, another who checks in every quarter to see what we need… We are able to converse openly and comfortably and with joy, too, about being able to see our Church of the Advent making a tangible difference in our community.”